imliuyzh/AntCatalog/README.md

 For other information of back end services such as testing, please visit [here](https://github.com/imliuyzh/AntCatalog/tree/main/server).

+**Fall 2022 Update**: This repository will no longer to be maintained due to graduation.

 ## Built With
 ### Front end
 + Ant Design Charts